divinerites/plausible-hugo/README.md

 According to their web site, *"Plausible Analytics, is a simple, open-source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics"*

+And Hugo is *The world’s fastest framework for building websites*.

 This Hugo theme is a dead simple integration between [plausible.io](https://www.plausible.io?ref=github-plausible-hugo) and [gohugo.io](https://www.gohugo.io)

 ## 1 - Usage